kiran-foundation/website/src/content/shakti/financial-skills/what-we-wiil.md

     mentorImage: "/assets/images/financial/preeti.png"
     type: "send"

   - mentor: "Harshil"
     message: "The course is free and divided into 8 sessions, once a week, for 2 months."
     mentorImage: "/assets/images/financial/isha.jpg"
     type: ""

 image: "/assets/images/financial/financial-visual.png"
+response:
+  - mentor: Harshil
+    mentorImage: /assets/images/financial/harshil.jpg
+    intro: "The sessions are in your local language and easy to understand.
+We will talk about:"
+    points:
+      - Finance Management
+      - Government saving schemes
+      - How Mutual Funds can make you rich
+      - How to protect your family from financial crisis
+      - How to stay safe and prevent fraud online
+    outro: You will become independent and confident in your financial decisions!
 ---